Archimydes/backend-coding-challenge/backend-coding-problem.md

 ### Story List:
 As a user, I should be able to get all the stories create by me.
 In case of admin, I should be able to see all the stories created by all the users in the system.
 The response should have the following details.
--   Id
+-   ID
 -   Summary
 -   Description
--   Type (like enhancement, bugfix, development, qa)
+-   Type (like enhancement, bugfix, development, QA)
 -   Complexity (Low, Mid, High)
 -   Estimated time for completion
 -   Cost